qubard/Chrollo/README.md

 A common use for Chrollo is to bypass anti-cheats on servers which rely entirely on Lua code execution on the clientside.
 You can see **every** script your client runs.

-Chrollo also serves as an script enforcer bypass as well.
+Chrollo also serves as a script enforcer bypass as well.

 # Features